steelsofliquid/opensteelos/docs/styleguide.md

 ## Indentation

-This should be relatively obvious. *MOST* circumstances consist of the provided style of braces and indentation, however exceptions exist.
+Indents should be 4 spaces.
+As to how braces should be organised and indents handled, it should be relatively obvious. *MOST* circumstances consist of the provided style of braces and indentation, however exceptions exist.
 Try to maintain it, as depicted below:

     [C++]
     #include <header.h>